FAIRmat-NFDI/pynxtools-em/docs/reference/tiff_point.md

-# point electronic DISS Portable Network Graphics (PNG)
+# point electronic DISS Tagged Image Format TIFF

 The pynxtools-em parser and normalizer reads the following content and maps them on respective NeXus concepts that are defined in the NXem application definition: